 Peptide synthesis purity grade can have an important impact on the price.
 However, it can also be critical for the success of your experiments.
 Therefore, we provide a table summarizing the peptide purity grade requested for several applications:

 If your application is not mentioned in the table, please contact our account manager.
 He will be glad to help you choose the most relevant peptide purity grade!

 ProteoGenix can deliver a solubility test service.
 In this case, you don’t need to consume part of your peptide stock for solubility testing.

-If the overall charge is negative and the peptide does not contain cysteine residues, try to dissolve your peptide in water.
+In case the overall charge is negative and the peptide does not contain cysteine residues, try to dissolve your peptide in water.
 If the peptide does not dissolve, add ammonium hydroxide to obtain the desired concentration.